microsoft/TypeScript-Handbook/quick-start/react-webpack.md

 # Create a webpack configuration file

-Start out with a `webpack.config.js`
+Create a `webpack.config.js` file at the root of the project directory.

 ```js
 module.exports = {